 7. Make It Wireless!

 The NodeMCU (also known as the ESP8266) is fully Arduino compatible, and comes with Wi-Fi connectivity built in.
 It’s small enough to use in almost any project, and cheap enough to buy several of for connected projects.
-We used one to create our Wi-Fi controlled PC case lighting system.

 8. DIY Smart Home Kit